 Deploy data collection to production

 Deploying Product Recommendations requires two main data sources: catalog and behavioral.
-Because production is the only environment where your shoppers’ actions can captured and analyzed, it is in your best interest to start data collection on production as early as possible.
-You can expect higher quality recommendations when you have more data.
+Because production is the only environment where your shoppers’ actions are captured and analyzed, it is in your best interest to start data collection on production as early as possible.
+See the user guide to learn how Adobe Sensei trains machine learning models that results in higher quality recommendations.
 As an added benefit, when you start collecting behavioral data on production, you can fetch recommendations based on this production data while operating in non-production environments.
 This allows you to test and experiment with different recommendations that are computed based on real shopper data collected in production.

 To deploy data collection to production, you need to install and configure the Product Recommendations module by providing an API key.

 Deploying data collection does not change your storefront’s appearance or your shoppers’ experience.
 Only creating and deploying recommendation units alters the customer experience on your storefront.
 Make sure you test on your non-production environment before deploying to production.
 Also, do not create recommendation units until you customize your template.
 See the next step.

 Your storefront represents your brand, so make sure you modify the product recommendations template to match your site theme.